2021 OVO Group Ltd statement on modern slavery and human trafficking

 OVO’s structure and business

 OVO Retail is the largest of the group's business units (in terms of both revenue and number of employees).
 OVO Retail comprises energy retail brands that sell gas, electricity, and home energy technology solutions to nearly five million domestic customers.
-As of 31 December 2020, we had four energy retail brands serving UK customers: OVO Energy, SSE Energy Services, Boost and Spark Energy.
-Our OVO Energy brand also serves a growing number of customers internationally in France, Spain and Australia.
+As of 31 December 2021, we had three energy retail brands serving UK customers: OVO Energy, SSE Energy Services and Boost.

 Kaluza is a software platform that enables energy suppliers to empower their customers with unique digital experiences and smart home technologies that not only reduce energy bills, but lay the foundations for a more flexible energy system.